 - RAW, BMP, GIF, and PNG are lossless image formats.

 - You can perform a lossless compression on your desktop using tools such as Photoshop, FileOptimizer, or ImageOptim.

 - Some plugins will apply Gzip compression to images (minify them).

 If we do a little comparison of lossy compression rates, we can see that when using lossless compression you don’t lose any quality whatsoever.
 However, the file size of the image was only reduced by 10.84%.
 This is compared to over 90% when using lossy compression.

 - original.JPG: 227 KB (2,000 px by 1463 px)

 - lossless-compressed.JPG: 203 KB (2,000 px by 1463 px)

 The answer to this is actually up to you.
 For the majority of users, we recommend using lossy compression due to the fact that you can easily compress an image well over 70% (sometimes even over 90%!) without much quality loss.
 Multiply this by 15 images on a page and it will play a significant role in reducing your site’s load time.
 Not only that, but lossy compression will ensure you utilize as little disk space as possible.
 Which in turn means you could save money on hosting.

 Lossless compression is for those who can’t afford any quality loss.
 Photographers, food bloggers, and models are just a few that come to mind who rely on pixel-perfect images to make a living.
 In these instances, it’s essential you’re hosting your images on a CDN.
-Due to the size, you might even need to offload them to a third-party storage service like Amazon S3.
+Due to the size, you might even need to offload them to a third-party storage service like Amazon S3 or Google Cloud Storage.